Nagede Cisse: Dinamo-BSUPC sign Cote d'Ivoire defender from Minsk | Goal.com

 At Minsk, she had an impactful spell since arriving from Ivorian topflight side ES Abobo in 2018, scoring 14 goals in 57 outings, including one in 12 Women's Champions League appearances.

-The Cote d'Ivoire international becomes the latest addition to Dinamo after the recent signings of Anton Putilo and Ekaterina Ulasevich.
+The Cote d'Ivoire international becomes the latest addition to Dinamo after the recent signing of Ekaterina Ulasevich.

 The development means Cisse will continue her professional adventure in Belarus, after teaming up with the champions, who will debut in the 2021-22 Uefa Women's Champions League.